marco-zani/UniNotes/fog&cloud/fogObs/6-Resource orchestration.md

 - Specific case (most of the time)

 # Resource allocation in cloud
-Becouse energy consumption is one of the highest operational cost for a datacenter, the objective is to **minimize the energy cost**, which translates to **minimizing** the number of **active servers**
+Because energy consumption is one of the highest operational cost for a datacenter, the objective is to **minimize the energy cost**, which translates to **minimizing** the number of **active servers**

 #### Static allocation